-The College and the AAUP recognize the importance of possible changes in the costs of providing appropriate health care insurance to employees.
-The parties agree to charge the FACT committee with the task of annually examining possible alternatives to the present health care providers in order to save money without lowering the level of benefits afforded to members of the bargaining unit.
+The College and the AAUP recognize the importance of possible changes in the cost of providing appropriate health care insurance to employees.
+The parties agree to meet periodically throughout each year of this Agreement to examine in a timely manner possible changes to employee benefits that are identified as part of the annual health care insurance bid and renewal process and the open enrollment cycle.